-Update: My new book “Balance- The Quick and Easy Guide to Financial Stability Using a Budget” is now up on Amazon.com.
+Update: My new book “Balance- The Quick and Easy Guide to Financial Stability Using a Budget” is now available.
 You can check it out here.

 As most of you know if you’ve been following Celebrating Financial Freedom for more than a few weeks, the CFF blog focuses very intently on getting out of debt and living a debt free lifestyle.
 You won’t find articles about how to manage your credit score here, that’s for sure.